 Representative D’Amelio is a past member of the Board of Directors of the East End Community Club and a former member of Concerned Citizens of Waterbury.
 He also formerly served on the Ways and Means Committee of Our Lady of Mt.
 Carmel School and the school’s Bylaws Committee.
 He is a past member of Concerned Taxpayers of Waterbury.

 Representative D’Amelio and his wife, Joanne Cavallo D’Amelio, have three children, DeAnna (D’Amelio) Riggi, Krista D’Amelio and Anthony, Jr., each of whom graduated from Holy Cross High School.
-They have one grandson, Evan Riggi.
+They have two grandchildren, Evan and Ryan.